-The Golden Plover is a bird that lives in Alaska during the summer months, but when winter approaches, it sets off on its epic voyage to Hawaii.
-This involves a nonstop flight across the open sea where there are no islands.
-In addition, the bird cannot swim, so a stop for a rest is impossible.
-The flight is a distance of at least 2,500 miles, depending on its starting point.
-The journey lasts 88 hours and involves no less than a quarter-million consecutive wing beats!
+The Golden Plover is a bird that lives in Alaska during the summer months.
+When the winter approaches, it sets off on its epic voyage to Hawaii.
+This involves a nonstop flight which takes it across the open sea, where no island punctuates the watery expanse.
+In addition, the bird cannot swim, so that a stop for a rest is impossible.
+The flight is a distance of at least 2,500 miles (depending on its starting-off point), lasts 88 hours, and involves no less than a quarter-million consecutive wing beats!

-Now everyone knows that for a nonstop flight an airplane must have sufficient fuel.
+Now everyone knows that for nonstop travel an airplane must have sufficient fuel.
 So does the Golden Plover.
 To ensure the correct flying capacity the bird must avoid excess weight at all costs, but still have sufficient fuel to complete the flight.
 The bird's starting weight is 7 ounces, of which 2.5 ounces are stored as layers of fat to be used as fuel.
 It is known that the Golden Plover converts 0.6 percent per hour of its current body weight into energy and heat.
 If you calculate this over a period of 88 hours, you will find that the Golden Plover has used almost 3 ounces of fuel.
 This is more than the available 2.5 ounces!
 Bear in mind that the bird itself cannot fall below 4.5 ounces.
 Thus, in spite of flying at the speed which minimizes his fuel consumption, the bird does not have enough fuel to reach Hawaii.
 The Golden Plover solves this problem, however, by flying in a V-formation which saves 23% of it's energy and allows it to arrive in Hawaii with fuel to spare.